freebsd-net/tcp-testsuite/state-event-engine/rcv-syn-ack-syn-sent/README.md

 ## Notes

-1. It is assumed that `RCV.NXT is set to SEG.SEQ+SEG.LEN+1` is meant instead of `RCV.NXT is set to SEG.SEQ+1` in the fourth point of the segment handling in the `SYN-SENT` state as described in [RFC 0793](https://tools.ietf.org/html/rfc793#section-3.9).
+1. FreeBSD doesn't set `RCV.NXT is set to SEG.SEQ+1`, send an ACK and then processes to data which increments `RCV.NXT` by `SEG.LEN` and sends another ACK.
+Instead is single ACK is sent.
 2. When the SYN is retransmitted, the SACK-permitted option is dropped, since the received SYN-ACK does not contain it.
    However, [RFC 0793](https://tools.ietf.org/html/rfc793#section-3.9) requires the received SYN-ACK segment to be dropped, so the retransmitted SYN should have the same options as the initial one.